magrifle/search-api/README.md

 }

 ````
-3) Next, we add a `Bean` of type `SearchConfigurer` that holds the configuration of your data mapping.
+3) Next, we add a `@Bean` of type `SearchConfigurer` that holds the configuration of your data mapping.
 This bean has a method `getSearchKeys()` that contains a list of all the `SearchKey` that are allowed in your search API.

 It also contains some the configuration methods like `getDateKeyFormat()` that can be used to specify the allowed date format in the query string of the search API.